jhsu802701/rails_from_scratch_rails5/03-heroku.md

 # Chapter 3: Heroku

-Enter the command "git checkout -b 3-heroku" to start a new branch.
 In this chapter, we will deploy the project to Heroku.
+Do NOT create a new Git branch in this chapter.
+Remain in the master branch, because that is what will be deployed to Heroku.
+Heroku will not accept your attempt to deploy if your master branch does not specify the use of the pg (PostgreSQL) gem in production.
+(As you can see in the original Gemfile, the pg gem is not specified.)

 ## A. Gemfile
 *  Replace the Gemfile with the following contents: